 - Spoon the mushroom bourbon gravy liberally over the pork and garnish with fresh parsley (optional).

 - Serve the pork tenderloin with additional mushroom bourbon gravy, if desired.

-- Roasted Baby Potatoes with Garlic and Herbs (pictured below) by (yours truly) Kudos Kitchen
+- Roasted Baby Potatoes with Garlic and Herbs from (yours truly) Kudos Kitchen

-“These roasted baby potatoes are creamy in the center, and golden brown and crispy on the outside.
+Roasted baby potatoes are creamy in the center, and golden brown and crispy on the outside.
 Pair all that deliciousness with a dipping sauce made of mustard, horseradish, and mayonnaise and you have the perfect side dish or even a fun and unusual party appetizer!!
-YUM!!”